yashkal/yashkal/README.md

 # 👋 Hi, I’m Yash
 I am a data enthusiast who has a background in bioinformatics.
 Aside from teaching myself data science, some of my other interests are in cooking and engineering.
-Currently, I'm learning about how to build reliable products that can make sense of useful data that is generated everyday.
+Currently, I'm learning about how to build data products that can help users answer interesting questions.

 📫 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yash-kalebere/)!